DreamOfTheRedChamber/system-design-interviews/multiThreading.md

 ```

 ### Extending the Thread Class vs Implementing the Runnable Interface
-* Implementing the Runnable interface is preferrable to extending the Thread class
+* Implementing runnable is the preferrable way.
 	- Java does not support multiple inheritance.
-Therefore, extending the Thread class means that the subclass cannot extend any other class.
+Therefore, after extending the Thread class, you can't extend any other class which you required.
 A class implementing the Runnable interface will be able to extend another class.
 	- A class might only be interested in being runnable, and therefore, inheriting the full overhead of the Thread class would be excessive.
+* Thread and Runnable are complement to each other for multithreading not competitor or replacement.
+Because we need both of them for multi-threading.
+	- For Multi-threading we need two things:
+		+ Something that can run inside a Thread (Runnable).
+		+ Something That can start a new Thread (Thread).
+	- So technically and theoretically both of them is necessary to start a thread, one will run and one will make it run (Like Wheel and Engine of motor vehicle).

 ## Deadlock
 ### Def